Sebasc322/Data-Science-Acamica/Project 4/README.md

-# Project 3 (Spanish)
+# Project 4 (Spanish)

-Time series project and recomendation system project
+Continuing Project #2 Real State price prediction on Buenos Aires properties, using Neural Networks and LightGBM.
+Also, evaluating the models by predicting the price to properties of 2020.